-Recently proposed changes to Planning Policy could create exciting development opportunities for landowners with land adjacent to existing settlements.
+Recent changes to Planning Policy could create exciting development opportunities for landowners with land adjacent to existing settlements.

-An ever-changing social and economic landscape, combined with the 2017 Budget and several Government Consultations and White Papers, have resulted in the need for a review of the NPPF.
+Central planning policy is contained with the National Planning Policy Framework (NPPF), which was originally published in 2012.
+An ever-changing social and economic landscape, the 2017 Budget and several Government Consultations and White Papers, resulted in the need for a review of the Framework.

-One key proposal, contained with Paragraph 72, is the introduction of Entry Level Exception Sites.
+One key proposal, contained with Paragraph 71, is the introduction of Entry Level Exception Sites.

 What are Entry Level Exception Sites?

 Entry Level Exception Sites, as per the NPPF 2018, are sites that provide entry-level homes suitable for first-time buyers (or equivalent, for those looking to rent).
 They are to:

 - Be suitable for first-time buyers